rikhuijzer/bench/README.md

 To allow for better type checking and reduce the number of function parameters use is made of `typing.NamedTuples`.

-One particular case where the NamedTuples

-The factory design pattern has been applied using
+TODO: Explain how NamedTuples help type checking on Factory Design pattern replacement.

 #### Function caching